 President of the UQ Women’s Network

-As if she wasn’t busy enough already, Lara also leads the executive team of UQ Women’s Network – the university’s first multi-disciplinary society aimed at inspiring, educating and empowering female students.
+As if she wasn’t busy enough already, in 2022, Lara also led the executive team of UQ Women’s Network – the university’s first multi-disciplinary society aimed at inspiring, educating and empowering female students.

 When Lara first got involved in the society by attending an event about female leadership, she had no clue it would eventually lead her to the president role.